-It was a treasure hunter who was about to find the geocach that I almost sat on out there in the woods, without knowing about it.
+It was a treasure hunter who was about to look for the geocach I was almost sitting on out there in the woods, without knowing it.

 It was never my opinion to almost scare him to death, but at least I thought I had to visit him when we were so close together….

 It was the first time I heard about this.

 Emmy had downloaded a special app in his phone and we aimed to find the two treasures that according to it would be hidden somewhere along with my usual old round around the lake.